kanedata/find-that-charity/readme.md

 Find that charity
 ================

-Elasticsearch-powered search engine for looking for charities.
+Elasticsearch-powered search engine for looking for charities and other non-profit organisations.
 Allows for:

-- importing data from England and Wales, Scotland, and Northern Ireland, ensuring that duplicates are matched to one record.
+- importing data nearly 20 sources in the UK, ensuring that duplicates are matched to one record.
 - An elasticsearch index that can be queried.
-- [Org-ids](http://org-id.guide/about) are added to charities.
+- [Org-ids](http://org-id.guide/about) are added to organisations.
-- Reconciliation API for searching charity, based on an optimised search query.
+- Reconciliation API for searching organisations, based on an optimised search query.
 - Facility for uploading a CSV of charity names and adding the (best guess) at a charity number.
 - HTML pages for searching for a charity